klauswiese/Planet/README.md

 ### 4.1.1 Planet Scope Tropical Normalized Analysis Biannual Archive

 As in rigth now (Octuber 30 2020), there are 4 composites:
+- First semester of 2017
+- Second semester of 2017
+- First semester of 2018
 - Second semester of 2018
 - First semester of 2019
 - Second semester of 2019